Nara Dreamland: Decline

 In 1979, The Oriental Land Company made contact with The Walt Disney Company to create a Disney theme park in Tokyo.

-After Tokyo Disneyland opened in 1983, the number of visitors to Nara Dreamland slowly began to decrease, as more people were interested in going to the said Disney park.
-This marked the beginning of the downfall for Dreamland, with attendance numbers dropping to around a million visitors a year.
+After a few years of construction, Tokyo Disneyland opened to the public on April 15, 1983.

+Not long after, Nara Dreamland's number of visitors slowly began to decrease, as more people became interested in going to Tokyo Disneyland due to the latter having bigger park size, more rides, newer amenities, and better reputation compared to the former.
+This marked the beginning of the downfall for Dreamland, with attendance numbers dropping to around 1,000,000 visitors a year.
 MEC, including Nara Dreamland, was bought by the supermarket chain Daiei in 1993.

-In 2001, Tokyo DisneySea opened next to Tokyo Disneyland, and Universal Studios Japan opened as well in Osaka, the latter of which is about 40 kilometers away from Nara Dreamland.
-After those two parks opened, Dreamland's attendance numbers worsened, plummeting to 400,000 visitors a year.
+On March 31, 2001, another theme park called Universal Studios Japan opened in Osaka, which is about 40 kilometers (24.85 miles) away from Nara Dreamland.
+Several months later, Tokyo DisneySea opened next to Tokyo Disneyland on September 4, 2001.
+Both parks were shown to gain more popularity compared to Nara Dreamland.
+As a result, Dreamland's attendance numbers continued to decrease, plummeting to only 400,000 visitors a year.

-In 2004, the park began to decline in quality; some stores closed down and some attractions began to rust.
+In early 2004, the park began to decline in quality; Some numerous stores and restaurants closed down, some attractions became rusty and began to shut down, and many service trucks would be left abandoned with no one using them.

-On August 31, 2006, the park closed down for good.
-It was left abandoned for 10 years and it would be demolished in October 2016.
+On August 31, 2006, Nara Dreamland permanently closed after 45 years of service.
+According to YouTube series Defunctland, on the park's last day, there was an event celebrating the park before its closure, although very few people attended.
+Nara Dreamland was left abandoned for 10 years before the start of its demolition on October 2016.

 Sale and demolition

 Nara City's government gained ownership of the park after the park's owner fell behind in property taxes.
 In 2013, the city put the site up for auction but the auction received no bids.
 In 2015 the city put the property up for auction again.
-This time, an Osaka-based real estate company named SK Housing won the bid, paying 730 million Yen (or $6 million in USD).
+This time, an Osaka-based real estate company named SK Housing won the bid, paying ¥730,000,000 (or $6,000,000 in USD).

 In October 2016, a Japanese newspaper reported that SK Housing had started the demolition process.
 On October 14, 2016, an urban explorer visited Nara Dreamland and reported seeing demolition vehicles tearing down the Main Street area.
-It was later confirmed online by regular visitors that the demolition process was officially underway as of October 10, 2016 and that it was due to take 14 months.
-Demolition of the park started in October 2016 and was completed on December 21, 2017.
+It was later confirmed online by regular visitors that the park's demolition process was officially underway as of October 10, 2016 and that it was due to take about 14 months.
+Demolition of Nara Dreamland started on October 2016 and was completed on December 21, 2017.
+The future plans for the vacant site are to develop the land for a new commercial resort and water park.

 Attractions

-The park contained several rides prior to closing, including:
+The park contained several rides prior to its closure in 2006, including: